jeffgdotorg/markdown-cv/index.md

 ## Currently

-Solutions Architect at The OpenNMS Group
+Principal Product Manager at The OpenNMS Group

 ### Specialized in